Doctor Fate: Characterization

-Kent Nelson
+Doctor Fate is a sorcerous hero empowered by the Lords of Order to fight the forces of evil, chiefly the Lords of Chaos.
+Known for their limitless power, the character is officially regarded as one of the most powerful magic wielders in the DC Universe dependent on the incarnation.
+In particular, the original has sometimes been stated to be the most powerful version, although this has varied.

-Description and themes
+Description and personality

 Young and old versions of Kent Nelson.

-Kent Nelson is depicted as an American of Swedish and British descent and is an archaeologist with a doctorate.
-While early stories also had made him a physician, he is made exclusively an archeologist later.
-As the sorcerous superhero Doctor Fate, Nelson is commonly depicted as a mystical superhero empowered by magical patrons.
-His patrons, the Lords of Order, designates him as their "agent" and is empowered to battles the forces of evil, with Nabu being the most frequent spiritual guide and power behind the character.
-His most reoccurring conflict involves his Nabu gradually robbing him of personal agency while acting as Doctor Fate, and negatively impacts his personal life and marriage.
-As a supporting character in Doctor Fate series focusing on other incarnations, he is cast in a mentoring role.

-Nelson is considered among the most powerful superheroes in the DC Universe and among the "greatest living sorcerers" due to possessing the Doctor Fate artifacts, often cited as the most powerful incarnations.
-Numerous other versions are often being to the original.

-Design and costume
+Within mainstream comics, Kent Nelson has been described as a kind academic and is of Swedish and American ancestry.
+A physician and archaeologist early in his history, later stories made him exclusively the latter.
+Kent is portrayed as a man distinct from Nabu, a detached being whose influence upon Kent negatively affects his relation with love interest, Inza Cramer.
+Writer Martin Pasko explains that while Kent was not insensitive to Inza's plights, he is powerless to ignore the call of service from Nabu in the helm, presumably (later confirmed) being one of the many people serving as "host vessels" of Nabu.

-In his physical design, the character is has been depicted as a blonde or white-haired man (dependent on age).
+In his physical design, the character has been depicted as a blonde or white-haired man (dependent on age).
 Drawn with a muscular build, the character is portrayed as being 6'2" with blue eyes.
-As Doctor Fate, his default attire includes a tight-fitting suit blue bodysuit with boots, cape, gloves, and underpants over it all colored yellow.
+As Doctor Fate, his default attire includes a tight-fitting suit blue bodysuit with yellow boots, cape, gloves, and trunks.
 Frequently, he also possess a circular amulet below the neck and a yellow cloak.
 His attire has changed over time; his modern appearance depict a similar appearance with his body suit, gloves, cape, and boots of similar color scheme (blue/yellow) although the underpants is absent, replaced with a golden Egyptian sun-disk belt buckle.
 Nelson's Helmet of Fate design has differed throughout publication; modelled after a corinthian helmet, the helm is traditionally designed as a smooth, full-face golden helm with a prominent vertical fin running along the top, narrow eye slits.
 In modern settings, the helm appears similar although at times with glowing eye slits and appears more angular with sharper edges.
 With the half-helmet, his appearance retains his traditional appearance but the bottom of his face is visible, making him visually similar to a traditional superhero.